apljee/Rim-Wars-The-Clone-Wars/README.md

 *Finished:*
 - None

-*In-Progress:*
+*In-Progress:* --Anything under this category still needs to be tested.--
 - Double-Bladed Lightsabers
 - Lightsabers
+- Old Republic faction
+- Clone Armours

 *Incomplete:*
-- CIS and Old Republic Factions
 - A few droid pawns
-- Clone Armours
 - Transparent droid armours (stats for droids)
 - Guns for each faction